 The County maintains several individual governmental funds organized according to their type (General Fund, Special Revenue, Debt Service, Capital Projects and Permanent Funds).
 Information is presented separately in the governmental funds' Balance Sheet and in the Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund, which is always a major fund, and all other major funds.
 Information for nonmajor funds is presented in the aggregate in these statements.
-Individual fund data for each of the nonmajor governmental funds.
+Individual fund data for each of the nonmajor governmental funds is presented elsewhere in this report.
+The County adopts an annual appropriated budget for its governmental funds.
 Budgetary comparison statements and schedules have been provided for these funds to demonstrate compliance with the budget.